 Once you apply for a U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Small Business Innovation Research Program (SBIR) grant, the selection process begins, which includes an initial review, technical merit review, discussions, and notifications.
-EERE only accepts SBIR funding applications for Phase I: Release 2, Phase II: Release 2, or Fast-Track awards.
+EERE only accepts SBIR funding applications for Phase I: Release 2 or Phase II: Release 2.
 Learn more about SBIR funding phases.

 DOE’s SBIR office performs an initial administrative screening to ensure that your application meets the requirements for both content and format as well as eligibility.